haplo-org/haplo-safe-view-templates/README.md

 * Security review, make sure everything escapes properly, and see if there are any more security features which can be implemented

-* Drivers for JRuby (a proper one) and Rhino JavaScript
+* A proper driver for JRuby which can do more than just JSON data structures

 * Javadocs, build system, etc, so it can be used in other projects